iMarcraft/imarcraft.github.io/README.md

 This will position you in the 'Users' directory.
 To back out of a directory, use `cd ..` and continue roaming as you delight.

 #### Argument(s): 2
 With two arguments, you become a *true* explorer!
-You can switch drives that are found in the file system.
+You can switch between drives that are found in the file system.
 The first argument must be `/D` and the second should be an existing drive letter followed by a colon.

 Example:
 ```